frederic-perez/AmE-dictionary/data/dictionary.md

 __rank<sup>2</sup>__ _v_
 __ranking__ _adj_ A ranking person has a high, or the highest, position in an organization or is one of the best at an activity. _The panel’s ranking Democrat, William Clay._ _He’s the ship’s ranking officer (=the one with the highest rank)._
 __rankle__ _v_ :five: /RANK-ul/ (rankles, rankled) Gnaw into; make resentful or angry. _Syn_ eat into, grate, fret _If you were aiming to rankle me with your sexist comments, you succeeded!_ _Rae Ann’s snooty attitude and rude behavior rankled the host, but he smiled to hide his irritation._
-__ransack__ _v tr_ :eight: (ransacked) To search carefully for plunder; pillage. _Syn_ foray, reave, rifle, loot, plunder, strip _My apartment looked like a tornado had torn through it after it was ransacked by a band of thieves._
+__ransack__ _vt_ :eight: (ransacked) To search carefully for plunder; pillage. _Syn_ foray, reave, rifle, loot, plunder, strip _My apartment looked like a tornado had torn through it after it was ransacked by a band of thieves._
 __ransomware__ _n_ :two: Malware that disables the normal operation of a computer until money or other ransom is paid to the person or organization responsible for the malware.
 __rant__ _n, v_ :dart:
 __rant<sup>1</sup>__ _n_ :two::hammer: